matteopazzini/ADM_HW2/README.md

 -----------------------

-PLEASE NOTE: Some images might not be visible so here are the screenshots
+PLEASE NOTE: Some images might not be visible so there is a specific folder with them